 While attendance at a 12-step program is often mandatory at least three times a week while at a halfway house, this should be equally important upon release from the halfway house.
 Some recovering addicts find it is especially helpful to attend these support programs every day.

 Make sure you have a sponsor and call them as frequently as you need to.
 Tell your sponsor about the problems and challenges you are facing.
-Chances are they have faced similar problems and will be able to offer you suggestion as to how to handle them.
+Chances are they have faced similar problems and will be able to offer you suggestions as to how to handle them.

 Don’t lose your support network with your peers.
 Call them at least three times a week so you can remind each other the importance of recovery and encourage each other to participate in those activities that will keep you away from the addictive behavior you are trying to avoid.